-During 2009, LifeScan chose not to proceed with the registration of the then current product but to proceed with an enhanced product, called One-Touch Verio, and acknowledged that there would be a delay as a result.
+During 2009, LifeScan chose not to proceed with the registration of the then current product but to proceed with an enhanced product, called OneTouch[®] Verio[TM], and acknowledged that there would be a delay as a result.
 As a result of this change, LifeScan agreed to pay us an additional amount per strip manufactured by us up to a certain volume in 2010.
-In 2011, as long as we remained in the interim costing period, LifeScan agreed to pay us an additional amount per strip equivalent to 50% of the amount agreed with LifeScan in 2010.
-These additional payments ceased during the third quarter of 2011 resulting in the higher margin in the last quarter of 2010 when compared to the same period in 2011 and the small profit in the third quarter of 2010.
+In 2011, as long as we remained in the interim costing period, LifeScan agreed to pay us an additional amount per strip paid to us by LifeScan in 2010.
+These additional payments ceased during the third quarter of 2011.
+The higher margin in 2010 when compared to 2011 is primarily due to the additional amount per strip received by us from LifeScan during that year.